 The bottom line: “It’s not rocket science; it’s relationship stuff,” says David Goodwin, a senior regional philanthropy officer with American Red Cross, who has served in a number of fundraising roles, from higher education to nonprofit boards.
 “Dollars get attached, and it gets intimidating, but it’s really about willingness to support people you care about.”

-Take note of this professional fundraiser’s key tips for raising money for your group — as well as our very own Cheddar Up insights about what collection settings have driven the highest dollar amounts.
+Take note of this professional fundraiser’s key tips for raising money for your group — as well as our very own Cheddar Up insights about what drives the highest dollar amounts.
+You can also follow along with you own planning worksheet.

 How to ask for donations